 Out of the 2024 Solo 401k contribution limit of $69,000, here’s how the contributions get broken down by employee and employer contributions.

-- Employers can contribute up to 25% of their compensation if their business is incorporated, and up to approximately 20% if their business is not incorporated.
+• Employers can contribute up to 25 percent of their compensation if their business is incorporated, and up to approximately 20 percent if their business is not incorporated.

 Out of the 2025 Solo 401k contribution limit of $70,000, here’s how the contributions get broken down by employee and employer contributions.

-- Employers can contribute up to 25% of their compensation if their business is incorporated, and up to approximately 20% if their business is not incorporated.
+• Employers can contribute up to 25 percent of their compensation if their business is incorporated, and up to approximately 20 percent if their business is not incorporated.

-Compensation is your W-2 income or net adjusted self-employment earnings (outlined below).
+Eligible compensation includes your W-2 wages or your net adjusted self-employment earnings:

 For self-employed individuals, compensation is your earned income, which is your net earnings from self-employment after deducting:

-Note: You’ll usually have to pay self-employment taxes if you had net earnings of $400 or more from self-employment.
-The amount of income subject to self-employment tax is generally 92.35% of your net earnings from self-employment.
+📝 Note: You’ll usually have to pay self-employment taxes if you had net earnings of $400 or more from self-employment.
+The amount of income subject to self-employment tax is generally 92.35 percent of your net earnings from self-employment.
 Learn more here.

-As for what type of earned income is allowed to be contributed to a Solo 401k plan, read: What Income Is Eligible To Be Contributed To A Solo 401k?
+📌 As for what type of earned income is allowed to be contributed to a Solo 401k plan, you can read: What Income Is Eligible To Be Contributed To A Solo 401k?

 What is the maximum I can contribute to my Solo 401k?